python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

     `C:\Users\<user>\AppData\Local\Programs\Python\Python311\Scripts` (for Python 3.11).
 If for some reason you want both installed, put the ones you want the commands for higher up in Path.

+    You can find the path of the executable for a version of Python by running `import sys; print(sys.executable)` in it.

 -   ##### Confusing app execution alias behaviour

     Typing `python` into a terminal when it is not already installed or not properly on Path may open up the Microsoft